 Font and Colors

 The butterfly is MSN’s signature symbol, but how does it relate to the website’s history?
-This is likely just a beautiful element that symbolizes beauty, rebirth, and immortality.
+This is likely a beautiful element that symbolizes beauty, rebirth, and immortality.
 In Native American culture, she represents positive change, joy, beauty, and transformation.
 There is no hidden connection with the functions or heritage of the web portal here.
 The butterfly was originally a joint fantasy between McCann Erickson, FutureBrand, and Everbrand.
-This image was so memorable and represented MSN so vividly that it was decided to keep it in all subsequent versions of the emblem.
+This image was so memorable and vividly represented MSN that it was decided to be kept in all subsequent versions of the emblem.
 By the way, the Illuminati has one little-known symbol – the monarch butterfly.
 It represents mind control.

 The current MSN logo is set in the humanistic grotesque Segoe UI.
 It belongs to a family of fonts created by typographer Steve Mattson in 1994, specifically for Microsoft.
-This typeface is used in all products of the American company for a uniform display of text.
-Remarkably, in the MSN wordmark, all letters are lowercase, while in other cases, they must be uppercase.
+This typeface is used in all American company products for a uniform text display.
+Remarkably, all letters are lowercase in the MSN wordmark, while in other cases, they must be uppercase.
 Previously, the abbreviation was painted in the corporate color of the portal – blue Pantone 3005.
 After the redesign, both the butterfly and the brand name became black.